mikependon/RepoDB/README.md

  - We will avoid developing complex JOINs (until it is needed and requested by the community)
  - We will never ever do try-catch inside the library

-### Next Version
+### Next Version (v1.0.10)

- -
+ - Added the currently used IQueryBuilder on the IStatementBuilder methods

 ### Features

- - Add the currently used IQueryBuilder on the IStatementBuilder methods - in progress (4/14/2018)
  - Add ExecutionTime (Timespan) property in the TraceLog class - in progress (4/14/2018)
  - Cache CommadType in Repository Level
  - Entity Property Caching